Lillian Ngoyi: Memorials and honours

 On 9 August 2006, the 50th anniversary of the march on Pretoria, Strijdom Square from which the women marched was renamed Lilian Ngoyi Square.
 9 August is commemorated in South Africa as Women's Day.

 In 2009, a residence hall at Rhodes University was renamed in her honour.

 In 2012, Van der Walt Street in Pretoria was renamed Lilian Ngoyi Street.
 Other roads in Cape Town, Thembisa, Berea, Durban, and Hartbeesfontein have been named in her honour.

-The City of Johannesburg decided to honor Mme Lilian Masediba Ngoyi by renaming the Bree Street in Johannesburg after her in 2014 – the street named Lilian Ngoyi Street.
+The City of Johannesburg decided to honour Mme Lilian Masediba Ngoyi by renaming the Bree Street in Johannesburg after her in 2014 – the street named Lilian Ngoyi Street.